voedger/voedger-internals/server/design/sequences.md

 - When: CP needs the next number in a sequence.
 - Flow:
     - `Status[PartitionID] == InProcess`:
-        - Generate the next ID
+        - Generate the next ID.
+ReadIDView through cache.
     - panic

 ### Flush(PartitionID) IDBatch